How to Ace Market Sizing Questions in Your Consulting Interviews

 These are known as market sizing questions.

+Market sizing case questions are often the first type of case a candidate is asked in consulting case interviews.
 These questions appear tricky because they’re structured to have a single correct numerical answer—but one that you’re very unlikely to know off the top of your head.

 No worries.